What Does Poop Have To Do With Your Hormones?

 with Dr. Mandy Patterson

-If you’re ready to successfully overcome your fertility struggles, boost your overall wellness and health, and invite joy and happiness into your life - I can’t wait to get to know you!
+If you’re ready to successfully overcome your hormone or fertility struggles, boost your overall wellness and health, and invite joy and happiness into your life - I can’t wait to get to know you!

 keep reading